Master of Architecture (5-year)

 - HSES Activity courses do not count for this degree plan.

 - Studios are strictly sequenced and should be taken in the listed semester.
-Only 509 and 510 can be taken at either Fall or Spring of the third year.
+Only 509 can be taken at either Fall or Spring of the third year.
 KU Core Goal courses outside Architecture and Undergraduate level ARCH Elective can be taken out of sequence.
 Consult an advisor prior to enrollment each semester to ensure proper course sequencing and fulfillment of requirements.

 - Students should plan to complete all KU Core courses by the summer after 4th-year.